 Safety at SFU

-We do our best to ensure safer and more secure campuses for all members of the SFU community, especially students.
-Maintaining a comfortable learning environment on campus is important to the well-being of students.
+We strive to create safer and more secure campuses for all members of the SFU community, especially students.
+Ensuring a comfortable learning environment is key to supporting student well-being.

 Public safety and security for students on campus

-Stay and feel safer on campus through programs like Safe Walk, where you can request a security escort to your destination 24/7, and other programs and support services.
+Stay safe and feel secure on campus with programs like Safe Walk, where you can request a security escort to your destination 24/7, along with other programs and support services.

 Sexual Violence Support & Prevention Office (SVSPO)

-Get confidential support if you've been impacted by sexual violence, assault, or harassment, regardless of when or where it occurred.
-Open to all gender identities and orientations.
+Get confidential support if you've been impacted by sexual violence, assault or harassment, no matter when or where it occurred.
+Support is available to all gender identities and orientations.

 Student Support, Rights & Responsibilities (SSRR)

-As a member of the SFU community, you're entitled to learning, studying, and working in an environment that is civil, respectful, and protective of your personal rights, dignity, and well-being.
+As a member of the SFU community, you're entitled to a learning, studying, and working environment that is civil, respectful and protective of your personal rights, dignity and well-being.